azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

 It may take 10+ minutes for the virtual machine to complete provisioning.

-You should follow all steps provided *before* performing the Hands-on lab.-->
+You should follow all steps provided *before* performing the Hands-on lab.